 The good: A high-end umbrella stroller, the G-Luxe can stand on its own after being folded, has a flip-flop friendly brake, and a cup holder.
 It also has a large and extendable canopy and a long carrying strap that can be slung over your shoulder.
 Its leg rest can be adjusted to a vertical position for sitting and a horizontal position for napping, and there’s a storage pocket on the back of the canopy.

 The not-so-good: At sixteen pounds, this is one of the heavier umbrella strollers.
 The other drawbacks are that it can’t be used for babies under three months of age, and lacks a canopy window.

 The best: The G-Luxe’s fabric is both water- and stain-resistant, can be removed, and is machine washable.
-Its storage basket is large, with a high weight limit.
+Its storage basket is large, with a high weight capacity.

 Summer Infant’s 3Dlite convenience stroller offers great value for a relatively low (two-digit) price.
-While it lacks many of the Maclaren Techno XT’s features, it’s still relatively light, easy to use and carry, and offers a nice amount of storage space.
+While it lacks many of the Maclaren Techno XT’s features, it’s still a relatively lightweight stroller, easy to use and carry, and offers a nice amount of storage space.

 Though it’s not clear from the site, an Amazon response from the manufacturer indicates that this stroller can be used from birth up to 50 lbs.

-The best: The 3Dlite has larger wheels than most umbrella strollers, making it easier to maneuver, as well as a high weight limit for its storage basket.
+The best: The 3D lite has larger wheels than most umbrella strollers, making it easier to maneuver, as well as a high weight capacity for its storage basket.